NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

 ---
 title: A Formal Language for Analyzing Contracts
-sortTitle: Formal Language for Analyzing Contracts, A
+sort_title: Formal Language for Analyzing Contracts, A
 authors:
   - nick-szabo
 date: 2002